lsst-dm/dmtn-256/index.rst

     :target: ../_images/tern_wfakes_found.png
     :alt: The set of images including fake coordinates and detections for visit g-11690-49 default run

-    Set of images Template-Science-Difference, with the detected fakes overlayed both the ones that were found and lost with their expected SNR, for the Default mode run, filter `g`, visit 11690 detector 49.
+    Set of images Template-Science-Difference, with the detected fakes overlaid both the ones that were found and lost with their expected SNR, for the Default mode run, filter `g`, visit 11690 detector 49.
 In red circles the ones that were not found.

 We could attempt to understand if the flavors make a visible difference by searching a pair of science-template images with a PSF relation that makes the auto-convolution mode and pre-convolution mode work in theory better than the default: this is when template PSF is bigger than the science PSF.

 For this we pick the visit 11704, detector 58 in g band, being the image with the larger difference between the science and template PSF (in the desired direction).
 This particular image has a PSF area for the template of 58.1 pixels square and science PSF ENA of 54.6 pixel square.
 If we assume circular PSF shapes (very good approximation in principle for HSC), we obtain a PSF radius of 3.04 px for Template and 2.95 for the science exposure.
-Although this scenario is what we need to notice the effects of the different flavors, the difference in PSF sciece might be too subtle to make a difference.
+Although this scenario is what we need to notice the effects of the different flavors, the difference in PSF science might be too subtle to make a difference.

 .. figure:: /_static/figures/diff_11704_58_g_def_auto_preconv.png
     :name: fig-diff_11704_58_g_def_auto_preconv-11704-58
     :target: ../_images/diff_11704_58_g_def_auto_preconv.png
     :alt: The difference images for default, auto-mode and pre-convolution for visit g-11704-58 default run

-    Image differences with the detected fakes overlayed for the Default mode run (left), auto-convolution mode (center) and pre-convolution mode (right panel), for filter `g`, visit 11704 detector 58.
+    Image differences with the detected fakes overlaid for the Default mode run (left), auto-convolution mode (center) and pre-convolution mode (right panel), for filter `g`, visit 11704 detector 58.

 We appreciate subtle differences, specially around the edges, but overall the algorithms seem to be handling the difficult cases such as saturated stars in a very similar way.
-Our normalization of the images uses a global zscale normalization, that might get different results due to the edge pixel properties, so the subtle difference in background noise it is not substantial and we think it is equivalent.
-We realize that maybe this case is an easy case, and the PSFs are not different enough to make the default value extremely suboptimal (like a straight deconvolution).
+Our normalization of the images uses a global _zscale_ normalization, that might get different results due to the edge pixel properties, so the subtle difference in background noise it is not substantial and we think it is equivalent.
+We realize that maybe this case is an easy case, and the PSFs are not different enough to make the default value extremely suboptimal (like a straight de-convolution).